zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 * ***random sample:*** “Combining these two assumptions, we say in statistical language that our data sample is composed of independent and identically distributed observations, or alternatively we say that we have a random sample.”
 Excerpt From: Ben Lambert.
 “A Student’s Guide to Bayesian Statistics”.
 Apple Books.  -->

-* ***Regularization:*** Sometimes, our stats models learn too much from the data at hand: they get overhyped and think that some of noise is actually signal.
+* ***Regularization:*** Sometimes, our stats models learn too much from the data at hand: they get overhyped and think that some of the noise (random stuff) is actually signal (the real stuff).
 This happens especially when we have lots of parameters (sometimes more than data points).
 So we would like something that helps us avoid this problem of "overfitting".
 One solution in Bayesian stats is to have "regularizing" priors, i.e. which tell our model to take it easy and shrink coefficients towards zero.
 Another solutions is to use lasso or ridge regression to reduce coefficient variance.
 You can also think of regularization as a penalty on the parameters.
 The paradox is that regularization yields better predictions by making the model worse at fitting the sample.
 	- See also: *underfitting*, *overfitting*, *lasso*, *ridge*, *shrinkage*, *multilevel models*

 <!-- * ***Sensitivity analysis:*** Usual done in several ways: 1/ Show how estimates change as we add controsl.
 Why this is bad?
 2/ Fom Imai et al 2011 p.
 774 L: Sensitivity analysis provides one way to do this.
 The goal of a sensitivity analysis is to quantify the exact de- gree to which the key identification assumption must be violated for a researcher’s original conclusion to be re- versed.
 If inference is sensitive, a slight violation of the assumption may lead to substantively different conclu- sions.
 Although sensitivity analyses are not currently a routine part of statistical practice in political science (but see Blattman 2009, and Imai and Yamamoto 2010), we would argue that they should form an indispensable part of empirical research (Rosenbaum, 2002b).